slu-soc1120/syllabus/docs/policies.md

   4. Consistent with the [University Attendance Policy](https://catalog.slu.edu/academic-policies/academic-policies-procedures/attendance/), students may be asked to provide medical documentation when a medical condition impacts a student’s ability to attend and/or participate in class for an extended period of time.
   5. As a temporary amendment to the current [University Attendance Policy](https://catalog.slu.edu/academic-policies/academic-policies-procedures/attendance/), all absences due to illness or an isolation/quarantine directive issued by a qualified health official, or due to an adverse reaction to a COVID-19 vaccine, shall be considered “Authorized” absences.

+### Seating Policy
+In order to facilitate contact tracing, the University is requiring that we record where students sit each day of class.
+In order to reduce the burden of this on all of us, I will ask that you sit in the same space for each class section.
+For the first three course meetings, I will ask students to sign-in not just for attendance purposes, but for seating location purposes as well.
+After the third course meeting, I will ask you to not switch seats for the remainder of the semester.
+If you need to change seating for any reason during the remainder of the semester, please speak with me first.
+When we have our *Mama* discussions, I will ask each group to fill out an individual seating chart to facilitate contact tracing.
+I recognize that this is an added burden for all of us, and appreciate your cooperation with it.

 ### Zoom Policies

 \begin{rmdwarning}